Bodhicitta: In Tibetan Buddhism

 A common Tibetan Buddhist distinction is that between relative and absolute (or ultimate) bodhicitta.
 Relative bodhicitta is a state of mind in which the practitioner works for the good of all beings as if it were their own.
 Absolute bodhicitta is the wisdom of shunyata (śunyatā, a Sanskrit term often translated as "emptiness", though the alternatives "vast expanse" or "openness" or "spaciousness" probably convey the idea better to Westerners).

 In his book Words of My Perfect Teacher, the Tibetan Buddhist teacher Patrul Rinpoche describes the three degrees of bodhicitta as taught in the Avatamsaka Sutra, claiming that shepherd-like is best.

 Some bodhicitta practices emphasize the absolute (e.g. vipaśyanā), while others emphasize the relative (e.g. metta), but both aspects are seen in all Mahāyāna practice as essential to enlightenment, especially in the Tibetan practices of tonglen and lojong.
 Without the absolute, the relative can degenerate into pity and sentimentality, whereas the absolute without the relative can lead to nihilism and lack of desire to engage other sentient beings for their benefit.

+Chan Buddhism

+Chan generally advocates for a direct approach which emphasizes sudden awakening.
+However, in the system of Guifeng Zongmi, in which sudden awakening is to be followed up by "gradual cultivation," sudden awakening entails a combination of both faith and bodhicitta.
+Jeffrey Broughton observes that Zongmi thus glosses the Chan idea of sudden awakening with traditional Mahāyāna terminology.
+As Zongmi states in relation to sudden awakening: "Produce compassion, wisdom, and the vow, resolving to seize awakening."

+John McRae observes that the sermons of Shenhui, the famous Southern School proponent of sudden awakening from whom Zongmi claimed lineal descent, were aimed to open the audience up to moments of inspiration wherein they might generate bodhicitta.
+However, according to McRae, as no consideration was given to any practice of meditation after the initial experience of bodhicitta, Shenhui understood bodhicitta "in a manner that is virtually tantamount to the final achievement of enlightenment."
+Shenhui offers the following verses of adulation to bodhicitta, which he quotes from the Nirvāṇa Sūtra: